 Find out about the trials ongoing in paediatric patients

-Developed by EPG Health for Medthority.
-This content has been developed independently of the sponsor Novartis Pharma AG, who have had no editorial input into the content.
-EPG Health received unrestricted educational funding from the sponsor in order to help provide its healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.
+This content has been developed independently by Medthority who previously received educational funding in order to help provide its healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.

 - World Health Organization.
 Psoriasis.
 2016.
 Available at: https://www.who.int/publications-detail/global-report-on-psoriasis.
 Accessed 27 April 2020.